weifanjiang/Nullness_Lite/README.md

 # Nullness_Lite: An Unsound Option of the Nullness Checker for fewer false positives
-Repo of the implementation: https://github.com/979216944/checker-framework
+See the implementation in https://github.com/979216944/checker-framework

-Repo of the evaluation: https://github.com/NullnessLiteGroup/junit4
+See the evaluation in https://github.com/NullnessLiteGroup/junit4

 Developer Manual: (Link to the changed developer manual)